1fatgmc/HandCab/README.md

 - POWER_ON
 - POWER_OFF

+---

 ### Instructions for optional use of a voltage divider to show the battery charge level

 TBA

 Recommend adding a physical power switch as this will continually drain the battery, even when not being used.

 ---

+### Instructions for temporarily changing the pot values

+Normally the pot values are set in config_buttons.h.
+You can get the appropriate values using the Read_Pot_Values sketch.

+We have found that occasioanlly (for reasons we don't understand) the values can 'dift'.
+If that happens you will notice that you can no longer get into the lower or higher break or reverser positions, or the Throttle notch is not the one you expect.

+You can use the following feature to temporarily recalibrate the pots and, if you wish, to store the values to non-volatile memory so they will be automatically restored at startup.

+#### To Temporarily Change the Brake values.

+1. Open the 'Potentiometer Values' screen via the menu `#` -> `9` -> `2`

+   The values for all three pots are continuously shown on three rows:

+   ``actual value`` <= ``averaged value``  :``position``: ``lowest values seen``-``highest value seen``

+   Where 'position' is the Throttle Notch (0-8), the Reverser position (0=Fwd 1=Nue 2=Rev) or the Brake position (0-5) based on the currently (temporary or permanent) pot values and the current position of each pot.

+2. Move the Brake pot (lever) back and forwards several times

+   The proposed values will be shown at the bottom of the screen prefixed with ``>B:``

+3. press `9` to temporarily set the Brake Pot values it has discovered to be used for the current session (till you turn the device)

+The values shown as a result of this process can be used instead of using the Read_Pot_Values sketch and added into config_buttons.h.
+The values will be similar.

+#### To Temporarily change the Reverser values.

+1. Open the 'Potentiometer Values' screen via the menu `#` -> `9` -> `2`

+   The values for all three pots are continuously shown.
+2. press `2`

+   The proposed values will be shown at the bottom of the screen prefixed with ``>R:``

+3. Move the Reverser pot (lever) back and forwards several times
+4. press `9` to temporarily set the values it has discovered to be used for the current session (till you turn the device)

+The values shown as a result of this process can be used instead of using the Read_Pot_Values sketch and added into config_buttons.h.
+The values will be similar.

+#### To Temporarily change the Throttle values.

+1. Open the 'Throttle Pot Values' screen via the menu `#` -> `9` -> `4`
+2. Move the Throttle pot (lever) to the first notch (throttle zero)
+3. press `0`
+4. Move the Throttle pot (lever) to the second notch (throttle one)
+5. press `1`
+... repeat for the reamining positions (2 to 8)

+   The proposed values will be shown in the right side of the screen.

+6. Press '9' to temporarily set the values it has discovered to be used for the current session (till you turn the device)

+The values shown as a result of this process can be used instead of using the Read_Pot_Values sketch and added into config_buttons.h.
+The values will be similar.

+#### Starting again and clearing the non-volatile memory

+If you wish to start the temporary recalibartion again.

+1. Open the 'potentiometer Values' screen via the menu `#` -> `9` -> `2`
+2. Press `#`

+**Note that this also clears the values from non-volatile memory.**

+#### Saving the values to non-volatile memory

+1. Open the 'potentiometer Values' screen via the menu `#` -> `9` -> `2`
+2. Press `8` to save the values to non-volatile memory

+Note that once saved, they will be automatically restored at device startup. *If you no longer wish them to be restored at startup you must clear the values from non-volatile memory (see above).*

 ---
+---

 ## Change Log

+### v0.17
+- Add the ability to store the 'temporary' pot values to non-volatile memory, and automatically restore them at startup.
+- change platfom.ini to specifically wemos_d1_mini32 (for VCS users only)

 ### v0.16
 - Additional work to smooth out the pot values